supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex11_Content_Management.md

     ```KQL
     SecurityEvent | where EventID == 4732
     ```
+    **Note**: Make sure you replace the EventID which you copied earlier.

 1. Select **View query results**.
 You should not receive any results or errors.
 If you receive an error, please review that the query appears just like the previous KQL statement.
 Close the *Logs* window by selecting the upper right **X** and select **OK** to discard to save changes to go back to the wizard.